-The PTA strives to create a strong community through family and parent events on a regular schedule.
+The PSA strives to support the school in its Catholic mission, and create a strong community through family and parent events on a regular schedule.
 There are special educational speakers for parents, cultural programs for children, teacher and volunteer appreciation events and much more throughout each year.